 - Walking fees for 4 walks for those collecting AVA walk credit (if AVA sanctions approved)

 - WAI guide service throughout

 - Cultural and historical expertise of our local guide in Escalante area

 - Pricing is based on double occupancy.
-A limited number of single rooms are available for a supplement of $550.
+A limited number of single rooms are available for a supplement.
 We also provide a roommate matching service for those interested.

 Visits to/Admission fees

 - Arches National Park